 - No former State Employee, within one year after leaving his or her position with a State Agency, shall accept compensation from any person or entity for Lobbying any State Agency.

 Frequently Asked Questions

 How do I know if I am subject to the Revolving Door Prohibition?

 The OEIG has assembled some frequently asked questions that may assist in your determination.

-Additionally, certain employees by nature of their job duties, commonly referred to as C List employees, have been identified as participating personally and substantially in awarding contracts over $25,000 and those employees have been notified by IMSA’s Ethics Officer.
+Additionally, certain employees by nature of their job duties, commonly referred to as C List employees, have been identified as participating personally and substantially in awarding or in the fiscal administration of contracts over $25,000 and those employees have been notified by IMSA’s Ethics Officer.
 Those employees are required to notify the OEIG prior to accepting any offer of non-state employment.
 If you believe you meet the requirements but have not been contacted by IMSA’s Ethics Officer or you are unsure if you are subject to the revolving door prohibition, please contact firstname.lastname@example.org.

 What are the procedures for completing the Revolving Door process?

 Specific instructions and forms related to the revolving door process for those who are subject to the requirement to seek a determination.